Blue Whale Challenge: Egypt

-In April 2018, Egyptian news sources claimed a 12-year-old schoolboy had committed suicide by taking poisonous tablets to fulfill one of the challenges of the game.
+In April 2018, Egyptian news sources claimed a 12-year-old schoolboy had killed himself by taking poisonous tablets to fulfill one of the challenges of the game.
 According to the media, the schoolboy was found with a scar in the shape of a blue whale on his right arm.
 In reaction to the growing media awareness of the game, Egypt's Dar al-Ifta al-Misriyyah uploaded a video on their YouTube channel claiming that the game is forbidden in Islam, and warning against it.
+As of 2025, about 26 suicides in Egypt have been associated with Blue Whale challenge, though the actual number is said to be higher.

+Germany

+In 2017, a 13-year-old girl from Radevormwald, North Rhine-Westphalia, was reported to have scratched a blue whale on her arm as part of the game.
+The game was allegedly found on her phone.

 India

 Throughout 2017, media in India reported several cases of child suicide, self-harm and attempted suicide alleged to be a result of Blue Whale, and in response, the Indian government's Ministry of Electronics and Information Technology, requested that several internet companies (including Google, Facebook, and Yahoo!) remove all links which direct users to the game.
 Some commentators accused the government of creating a moral panic.
-Indian internet watchdog the Centre for Internet and Society accused the coverage of effectively spreading and advertising a "game" for which there is little evidence.
+The Indian internet watchdog Centre for Internet and Society accused the coverage of effectively spreading and advertising a "game" for which there is little evidence.
 The Supreme Court asked the Indian Central government to ban the game, following which the government responded that since Blue Whale wasn't an application, it couldn't be banned.
 For a period of time several internet providers blocked Russian social network VKontakte over concerns about the "game" believed to originate on this Russian social network.

 Finally in January 2018, after a full investigation the government reported there was no evidence that any death was as a result of Blue Whale saying “The committee analysed the internet activities, device activities, call records and other social media activity, other forensic evidences and also interacted with rescued victims associated with these incidents.
 Involvement of Blue Whale challenge game in any of these incidents could not be established.”
+In June, 2023 the government informed the Supreme Court that it is not possible to block Blue Whale challenge.